 “The Women’s Genre in Modern Arabic Literature: Development and Coping Methods.”
 Culture Encounters: The Lifecycle in Judaism, Islam, and Christianity.

-“The Influence of Sixth-Graders’ Attitudes toward Unrestricted Reading on Results on National Evaluation Tests in Arabic, in Arab Primary Schools in Israel,” Juma’a (accepted).
+“The Influence of Sixth-Graders’ Attitudes toward Unstructured Reading on Results on National Evaluation Tests in Arabic, in Arab Primary Schools in Israel,” Juma’a (accepted).

 “Arabic in Arab Primary Schools in Israel,” Juma’a (accepted).